 - The age of the prostitute and the position of those living off the earnings will clearly be relevant;

-When considering a child accused of prostitution, reference should be made to the policy document Safeguarding Children Involved in Prostitution, elsewhere in the Legal Guidance, and the child should generally be treated as a victim of abuse.
+When considering cases of sexual exploitation of a child, reference should be made to the policy document Safeguarding Children Involved in Prostitution, elsewhere in the Legal Guidance, and the child must be treated as a victim of abuse.
 The focus should be on those who exploit and coerce children.
 Only where there is a persistent and voluntary return to prostitution and where there is a genuine choice should a prosecution be considered.

 Those who use sexually abuse children should be prosecuted under Sections 47 - 51 of the Sexual Offences Act 2003.
 See the guidance on Rape and Sexual Offences, elsewhere in the Legal Guidance.